PaulineCorblet/paulinecorblet.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in Economics at Sciences Po paris, under the supervision of Alfred Galichon [Alfred Galichon](http://alfredgalichon.com/) (New York University and Sciences Po Paris).
+I am a PhD candidate in Economics at Sciences Po paris, under the supervision of [Alfred Galichon](http://alfredgalichon.com/) (New York University and Sciences Po Paris).
 My research interests are in Labor and Computational Economics.

 Contact: pauline.corblet@sciencespo.fr